 Focus Area Work Teams

-All programs supported by Healthy Chesapeake are evaluated by our Evaluation and Research team led by a collaboration of Eastern Virginia Medical School and Old Dominion University.
-Our Evaluation and Research team is managed by Dr. Brian Martin of the Healthy Chesapeake Board of Governors and Dr. Michelle Kekeh from Old Dominion University.
+EVALUATION: A critical aspect for us such that all programs supported by Healthy Chesapeake are evaluated by our Evaluation and Research team led by a collaboration of Eastern Virginia Medical School and Old Dominion University.
+Our Evaluation and Research team is managed by Dr. Michelle Kekeh from Old Dominion University.
 It is mandatory to provide data, comply with research gathering requests, and participate in evaluation sessions as determined by the research and evaluation team.
 Our intent is to ensure that we have an accurate impact analysis in place to maximize our effectiveness.

 If you are interested in providing feedback, being a service provider, offering financial support, or participating in our efforts, please contact Healthy Chesapeake at email@example.com or 757-615-4609.